An efficient and exact noncommutative quantum Gibbs sampler: Introduction

 Indeed, the Gibbs state $\vrho_{\beta}$, as the \Lword{} stationary state, corresponds to the purified Gibbs state $\ket{\sqrt{\vrho_{\beta}}}$~\eqref{eq:purified_Gibbs}, as a zero-eigenvector of the discriminant.
 As a sanity check, the quantum detailed balance condition~\ref{eq:main_DB} naturally ensures that the operator is Hermitian $\vec{\CH_{\beta}} =\vec{\CH_{\beta}}^{\dagger}.$ \begin{prop}[Purifying \Lword{}s] Instantiate the \Lword{} parameters of~\autoref{thm:Exact_fixedpoint} for the Gaussian or Metropolis transition weight.
 Then, the corresponding discriminant $\vec{\CH_{\beta}}$ is Hermitian, frustration-free, and annihilates the purified Gibbs state.

 \end{prop} In other words, preparing the purified Gibbs state boils down to the \textit{ground state} problem (up to a negative sign) for a \textit{frustration-free} parent Hamiltonian parameterized by $\beta$\footnote{Strictly speaking, originating from a Lindbladian, here the parent Hamiltonian is negative semi-definite, and the purified Gibbs state is the top-eigenstate.
-Introducing a global negative sign will make it the ground state.}; for lattice Hamiltonian with local jumps $\vA^a$, the parent Hamiltonian inherits the \textit{quasi-locality} of our \Lword{}, with individual terms of radius $\sim v_{LR}\beta.$ The algorithmic cost to implement the parent Hamiltonian is analogous to the \Lword{} case, where $\vH_{\beta}$ roughly corresponds to a constant-time Lindbladian evolution.
+Introducing a global negative sign will make it the ground state.}; for lattice Hamiltonians with local jumps $\vA^a$, the parent Hamiltonian inherits the \textit{quasi-locality} of our \Lword{}, with individual terms of radius $\sim v_{LR}\beta.$ The algorithmic cost to implement the parent Hamiltonian is analogous to the \Lword{} case, where $\vH_{\beta}$ roughly corresponds to a constant-time Lindbladian evolution.

 \begin{thm}[Block encodings for the discriminants] Instantiate the \Lword{} parameters of~\autoref{thm:Exact_fixedpoint} for either the Gaussian or Metropolis transition weight.
-Then, the corresponding discriminant $\frac{1}{\tCO(1)} \vec{\CH_{\beta}}$ can be block-encoded approximately in $\epsilon$-spectral norm using
+Then, the corresponding discriminant {$\frac{1}{2} \vec{\CH_{\beta}}$} can be block-encoded approximately in $\epsilon$-spectral norm using

-The $\tCO(\cdot)$ notation absorbs logarithmic dependencies on $t,\beta, \norm{\vH}, n, 1/\epsilon, \labs{A}$. \end{thm} Like in~\autoref{thm:L_cost}, we have expanded many other unitaries in the last line; see~\autoref{sec:block_encodings}.
+{and additionally to those in the block-encodings and the Hamiltonian simulation, } The $\tCO(\cdot)$ notation absorbs {poly}logarithmic dependencies on $t,\beta, \norm{\vH}, n, 1/\epsilon, \labs{A}$. \end{thm} Like in~\autoref{thm:L_cost}, we have expanded many other unitaries in the last line; see~\autoref{sec:block_encodings}.
 Note that we had to downscale the discriminant to implement the block encodings; see~\autoref{sec:prove_D_cost} for the proof.
 For readers familiar with quantum walks, obtaining a block-encoding for $\vI + \vec{\CH_{\beta}}$ (instead of $\vec{\CH_{\beta}}$) would be nicer as it leads to a quadratic speedup in terms of the spectral gap of $\vec{\CH_{\beta}}$.
 However, we have not found such a direct block-encoding for our particular construction, leaving this an open problem.
 This is in contrast with our earlier approximate construction~\cite{wocjan2021szegedy,chen2023QThermalStatePrep}, where such a direct block-encoding was possible, which might be advantageous in some cases.